ibm-cloud-docs/containers/cs_istio.md

     <tr><td>`istio-global-proxy-accessLogFile`</td><td>""</td><td>Envoy proxies print access information to their standard output.
 To view this access information when running `kubectl logs` commands for the Envoy containers, set to `"/dev/stdout"`.</td></tr>
     <tr><td>`istio-ingressgateway-public-1|2|3-enabled`</td><td>`"true"` in zone 1 only</td><td>To make your apps more highly available, set to `"true"` for each zone where you want a public `istio-ingressgateway` load balancer to be created.</td></tr>
     <tr><td>`istio-ingressgateway-zone-1|2|3`</td><td>`"<zone>"`</td><td>The zones where your worker nodes are deployed.
 These fields apply your cluster's zones to the `istio-ingressgateway-public-1|2|3-enabled` fields.<ul><li>If you installed the Istio add-on at version 1.5 or later, your cluster's zones are already listed.</li><li>If you updated your Istio add-on from version 1.4 to a later version, you must add your cluster's zones.</li></ul></td></tr>
-    <tr><td>`istio-knative-cluster-local-gateway-enabled`</td><td>`"false"`</td><td>Automatically incorporate Knative apps into the Istio service mesh by enabling the Knative cluster local gateway.
-When version 0.15.1 or later of the Knative add-on is enabled, the value for this key is set to `"true"` by default.
-Note that only Knative version 0.15.1 or later is supported for Istio version 1.6 or later, and that if you installed an older version of Knative, you must manually update your Knative add-on.
-For more information, see [Deploying serverless apps with Knative (beta)](/docs/containers?topic=containers-serverless-apps-knative).</td></tr>
     <tr><td>`istio-monitoring-telemetry`</td><td>`"true"`</td><td>By default, telemetry metrics and Prometheus support is enabled.
 To remove any performance issues associated with telemetry metrics and disable all monitoring, set to `"false"`.</td></tr>
     <tr><td>`istio-meshConfig-enableTracing`</td><td>`"true"`</td><td>By default, Istio generates trace spans for 1 out of every 100 requests.
 To disable trace spans, set to `"false"`.</td></tr>
     <tr><td>`istio-pilot-traceSampling`</td><td>`"1.0"`</td><td>By default, Istio [generates trace spans for 1 out of every 100 requests ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-sampling), which is a sampling rate of 1%.
 To generate more trace spans, increase the percentage value.</td></tr>